 This downloadable curriculum, created by the FDIC, teaches financial literacy at four age-appropriate levels.
 The curriculum includes an educator’s guide, slides, student worksheets, and a parent guide.

 Money Talks (8th to 12th)

-This financial literacy program consists of downloadable student materials, comprehensive instructor guides, and videos.
+Money Talks is a financial literacy program that consists of downloadable student materials, comprehensive instructor guides, and videos.
 Topics covered include consumer skills, banking, credit cards, and employment.

 Plain and not so Plain (6th to 12th) C

 The following life skills courses are offered: Home Economics Kitchen Skills, Home Economics Household & Personal Management, and Life Skills for Young Men.
 Each course is made up of 18 online or downloadable text-based lessons and should take one semester to complete.

 Play Spent is an online simulation that takes participants through the decisions and challenges that low-income individuals face.
 Participants will do things like choose a job, choose a health plan, purchase groceries, and decide if they can afford things like new shoes and activities for their child.
 This simulation could be used to supplement a financial literacy curriculum.